Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Experimental Analysis

 \subsection{Application to Music Genre Classification}

-The developments in information and multimedia technologies enable users to enjoy large amounts of music contents from different media, such as Compact Discs (CDs), the Internet, etc. The large amount of music available calls for developing tools to classify music effectively and efficiently.
-The music genre classification problem contains two key components -- feature extraction and multiclass classifier learning.
-On one side, there are many kinds of acoustic features, see \cite{fu2011survey} for an excellent review.
-On the other side, the SVM based 1vs1 and 1vsALL classifier ensembles are popular for the music classification problems \cite{li2006toward}.

-In this application, we focus on the classifier learning but not on developing new acoustic features.
-The main purpose of this subsection is to show the advantages of the proposed WOLC-ECOC over the popular 1vs1 and 1vsALL coding methods in the music genre classification problem.
+The fast development of multimedia technologies enable people to enjoy a large amount of music, which calls for developing tools to classify music effectively and efficiently.
+The SVM based 1vs1 and 1vsALL classifier ensembles are popular for the music classification problems \cite{li2006toward}.
+The purpose of this subsection is to show the advantage of the WOLC-ECOC over the aforementioned two coding methods on this problem.

-The music genre dataset adopted here is the common \textsf{Dortmund} music dataset \cite{homburg2005benchmark}\footnote{\url{http://www-ai.cs.uni-dortmund.de/audio.html}}.
-It consists of 1886 recordings of music pieces of 10-s duration.
-Nine music types are included: {\it{alternative}}, {\it{blues}}, {\it{electronic}}, {\it{folkcountry}}, {\it{funksoulrnb}}, {\it{jazz}}, {\it{pop}}, {\it{raphiphop}}, {\it{rock}}.
-The music file format is 44.1kHz, 16-bits, stereo MP3 files.
-In this study, we first convert each stereo MP3 file to a mono audio file, and then extract three kinds of acoustic features from each audio file exactly as \cite{lee2009automatic} did.
-They are the Modulation spectral analysis of the Mel-Frequency Cepstral Coefficients (MMFCC), Octave-based Spectral Contrast (MOSC), and Normalized Audio Spectral Envelope (MNASE).
-Finally, each music file can be seen as an example with three different feature extractions.
-The parameters of the ECOC methods and the base SVM classifiers are set in the same way as those in Section \ref{subsec:experimental_settings}.
+The music genre dataset is the {Dortmund} dataset \cite{homburg2005benchmark}\footnote{\url{http://www-ai.cs.uni-dortmund.de/audio.html}}.
+It consists of 1886 recordings of music pieces of 10-seconds duration, which are classified to 9 types of music.
+Each music piece is a 44.1kHz, 16-bits, stereo MP3 file.
+Here, we converted each file to a mono audio file and extracted three kinds of acoustic features from the file as in \cite{lee2009automatic}, which were the Modulation spectral analysis of the Mel-Frequency Cepstral Coefficients (MMFCC), Octave-based Spectral Contrast (MOSC), and Normalized Audio Spectral Envelope (MNASE).
+As a result, each file was formulated as an example with 3 kinds of features.
+The parameters settings of the ECOC methods and SVM were as same as those in Section \ref{subsec:experimental_settings}.

-Tables \ref{tab:musicCompare1} and \ref{tab:musicCompare2} list the accuracy and code length comparisons of different coding-decoding methods with the three acoustic features.
-From Table \ref{tab:musicCompare1}, it is clear that the proposed algorithm is the most effective method.
-It is worthy noting that the proposed algorithm is even more effective than 1vs1.
-From Table \ref{tab:musicCompare2}, we can see that although the code length of the proposed method is longer than 1vsALL, DECOC, and ECOC-ONE, it is much shorter than 1vs1, which is consistent with the experimental phenomenon on the UCI datasets.
+Tables \ref{tab:musicCompare1} and \ref{tab:musicCompare2} list the accuracy and code length comparisons of the ECOCs with the 3 acoustic features.
+From Table \ref{tab:musicCompare1}, it is clear that WOLC-ECOC is the most powerful one.
+From Table \ref{tab:musicCompare2}, we observe that the code length of WOLC-ECOC is much shorter than 1vs1, though the code length of WOLC-ECOC is slightly longer than the other three methods.